Claire-Fisher/Donofy/TESTING.md

         </details>
     * ***Solution Used:***
         * Name Error: added from django.db.models.functions import Lower
-        * Assertion Error: had to abandon ascend/descend feature.
+        * Assertion Error: had to abandon the ascend and descend feature.
 Category sorts will automatically sort by ascending instead.
         * Assertion Error ASC only: removed the charity with active=False as that was creating the mis-ording and causing the test to fail
         <details><summary>Test Pass</summary>
         <img src="documents/testing-images/charities-test-asc-sort-pass.png">